OakesLab/AFT-Alignment_by_Fourier_Transform/README.md

 It's possible to access and plot mean order parameter values for a specific window size and increasing neighbourhoods with the script `plot_order_decay.m`.
 This can be used to evaluate the length scale of the alignment by analysing the relative decay in order parameter between the two samples.

-* _Input_: two separate folders containing grayscale images in .tif format for the 2 samples to be compared
+* _Input_: two separate folders containing grayscale images in .tif format for the 2 samples to be compared (white signal over black background)
 * _Output_: a cell array containing an alignment order parameter averaged across each image for each window and neighbourhood sizes; analysis parameters; heatmaps for order parameter comparison (difference and p-value)
 * _Parameters_:
   * `Minimum window size [px]` = Size of the smallest sub-window to be tested (in pixel)